AnyBody/GRF-prediction/README.md

 ### Setting up new residuals (Hand of God)

 We are going to look at the `GRF_example.any` file later, but adding conditional contacts to the feet is not enough.
 The mocap model comes with ‘hand of God’ reactions applied to the pelvis.
-These are the reactions that carry any inconsistencies between the model and force plate data and they must be removed for ground reaction force prediction.
+These are the reactions that carry any inconsistencies between the model and force plate data, and they must be removed for ground reaction force prediction.
 Instead, we apply another type of residuals to the model, so the solver does not fail if the model fails to balance.
 These residuals are implemented as actuators from pelvis to the global reference frame.
-Mathematically, these actuators are also implemented similar to muscles.
+Mathematically, these actuators are also implemented similarly to how muscles work.
 However, they are very weak, so the recruitment solver will only activate them if nothing else can balance the model.
 The file `WeakResiduals.any` does the job of removing the ‘Hand of God’ and adding the new, weak residuals.
 Please make the following change in the main file (marked with red):

 ```c++
 #if InverseDynamicModel